vleedev/php-openshift/README.md

 ## Entry-point specificity

-The entry-point script is also providing a Wait for a list of service availability helper.
-Before running your command or service, you may be need to wait for other to be up and listening (example wait for you database server to be up and running on port 3306).
+The entry-point script provides a wait for the service availability to be listed.
+Before running your command or service, you may be need to wait for supporting services to be up and listening (for example, waiting for you database server to be up and running on port 3306).
 You can provide the environment variable `WAIT_FOR_IT_LIST` with the list of service to test before starting up the application.

-If you want to wait for a mysql server on port 3306 and an SMTP server on port 25, just do:
+If you want to wait for a MySQL server on port 3306 and an SMTP server on port 25, just provide:

 ```
 WAIT_FOR_IT_LIST=mysql:3306,smtp:25
 ```

-Entry-point can be use for the following action:
+Entry-point can be use for the following actions:

 ### Run Apache HTTPD

-That the default command run if no other command is provide.
+This is the default command, which is run if no other commands are provided.
 Apache is running on port `8080`.

 ### Run cron daemon

-If the command is `cron`.
+If the `cron` command is provided.

 ### Run php, bash, composer or yii commands